Harrat

 Where the Desert Sets the Table

 Arriving at Harrat means arriving at a particular kind of quiet.
-The Southern Reception of Banyan Tree AlUla sits in Ashar Valley, a range of layered sandstone formations that changes colour with the light: amber at midday, deep ochre as the sun drops.
-Restaurants in AlUla compete, almost involuntarily, with their surroundings, and Harrat is positioned to take full advantage of this.
-The view from the dining space across the desert is one of the more arresting you will find attached to a meal in the Arabian Peninsula.
+Harrat is a restaurant at Banyan Tree AlUla in Ashar Valley, AlUla, Saudi Arabia.
+Restaurants in AlUla compete, almost involuntarily, with their surroundings, and Harrat makes the most of this setting.
+The view from the dining space across the desert is striking.

 That setting is not incidental to the food.
 Pan Arabic cooking has always been grounded in the specific conditions of place: the dryness of climate, the scarcity and abundance that alternate in desert geographies, the spice routes that seeded regional pantries with ingredients carried from the Levant, the Hejaz, Mesopotamia, and beyond.
 Harrat draws on those traditions without collapsing them into a single nationality.
 The menu reads as a considered survey of the wider Arabic kitchen, which is a more interesting proposition than a narrowly regional one.

-The ingredient sourcing angle at Harrat is worth understanding before you order.
 Muhammara, the Levantine red pepper and walnut paste that appears as one of the opening specialties, is a condiment with deep Syrian and Turkish roots, arriving at the table with soft flatbread.
 The paste's characteristic depth comes from the balance of dried Aleppo pepper, walnuts, and pomegranate molasses, ingredients that travel well as dried or preserved goods and have circulated through Arabian trade networks for centuries.
-Seeing it appear in an AlUla context is a reminder that the region's food history is not insular: it sits at a crossroads.
+It also suits AlUla’s setting.

 The margoog is harder to pin to a single origin point and more specifically at home in the Gulf and the Hejaz.
 A lamb and vegetable stew cooked long and shared in the middle of the table, it belongs to the category of dishes where the cooking method is the technique.
 The lamb breaks down slowly, its fat enriching the broth; the vegetables absorb rather than float.
 Sharing food of this kind at a table changes the social register of a meal, and the kitchen here is clearly aware of that.
 It arrives generous, meant to be passed.